safdar-azeem/code-sorter/README.md

 -  Function Expressions (`const sum = function(a,b) { return a + b }`)
 -  Function Declarations (`function sum(a,b) { return a + b }`)

-By organizing your code in this way, it becomes easier to read and maintain.
+By organizing your code using this methodology, you'll greatly improve its readability and maintainability.

 <br>